Bav75/Apartment_Grabber/README.md

 # ApartmentGrabber

-Apartment Grabber is a test gem being designed as part of the Flatiron School curriculum.
+ApartmentGrabber is a test gem being designed as part of the Flatiron School curriculum.
 This gem invovles scraping Craiglist for apartment rental listings for educational purposes.

 ## Installation